Canary Wharf owner Songbird rejects Qatar fund approach

 U.S.-based Brookfield, which operates and invests in office and industrial property, has a 22 percent stake in Canary Wharf Group.

-Standard Life Investments, the company's sixth largest shareholder according to Reuters data, welcomed the rejection.

-"From our perspective, the offer is so low it can’t be taken seriously and is not a credible basis for corporate engagement," David Cumming, Head of Equities at Standard Life Investments, said in a statement.

 Songbird's shares surged more than 22 percent to 320 pence after the approach was made public on Thursday.
-This was their highest closing price for six years, putting the value of the group at around 2.3 billion pounds.
+This was their highest closing price for six years, putting the value of the group at around 2.3 billion pounds (3.64 billion US dollar).

-They closed down 3 percent at 310 pence on Friday, after Songbird's rejected of the 295 pence-a-share approach.
+They were down 1 percent at 316.5 pence by 1219 GMT on Friday, after Songbird's rejected of the 295 pence-a-share approach.

-Analysts at Oriel said proposed offer was too low given the estate's potential.
+Analysts at Oriel said 295 pence was too low given the estate's potential.

 They said a bid should be at least at the level of the group's net asset value per share of 319 pence at its interim results on Sept.
 18, although they could comfortably justify a number closer to 400 pence given its near-term prospects.